TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-renaura.md

 > A few look to be entirely abandoned.

 > Nestled in a steep valley is a small city: the valley's impassable
-> natural walls overshadowing the stonecrafted ones.
+> natural walls overshadowing the stone-crafted ones.
 There's a castle
 > burrowed into the top reaches where the surrounding mountains draw
 > closest.
 A single gatehouse guards the walls that span the bottom of
 > the steep valley.